-The Strategic Incident Team (SIT) will be established in Level 3 and 4 incidents, alongside the OIT.
-The Head of Communications and Marketing will attend the SIT meetings in a core role as 'Director of Communications' to provide strategic direction and advice in relation to communications.
+The Head of Communications and Marketing will attend the SIT meetings in a core role as Communications Director to provide strategic direction and advice in relation to communications.
 The Senior Communications Manager will deputise in case of absence.

 The key role for Communications on the SIT is to agree the communications strategy and coordinate sign off of key messages and identify strategic stakeholders and develop a stakeholder engagement strategy.